 I was like, “C’mon, I’m your son!
 You can’t turn the Raiders fan off for one day?”

-After Daniel Carcillo sat down with The Players’ Tribune last April and talked about his friend Steve Montador and the struggles many NHL players face after they leave the league, he received a wave of people from all over the league thanking him for speaking out.
+After Daniel Carcillo sat down with The Players’ Tribune last April and Steve Montador and the struggles many NHL players face after they leave the league, he received a wave of people from all over the league thanking him for speaking out.
 This week, Carcillo announced his retirement from the NHL and announced that he will now focus on helping athletes who are dealing with anxiety, depression and uncertainty about their future.

 In our own locker room, it wasn’t a distraction at all.
 If anything, I think it helped to get it out into the open.
 I can’t say enough about that group of guys in Chicago.
 So many of my teammates came up to me and gave me a hug and asked, “How can I help?”
 Everybody misses Monty.
 Everybody wishes he was still with us.
 So how do we make it better?
 How do we help guys with the stress and anxiety that comes with losing the only identity they’ve had since they were 16 years old?
 How can we help them find a new purpose in life?